openmainframeproject/feilong/doc/source/restapi.rst

 **GET /guests**

-List names of all the guests created by Feilong.
+List names of all guests managed by Feilong (created or registered), regardless of their current power state.
+This includes guests added to the Feilong database via creation or registration, even if they are later deregistered or powered off.

 * Request: